3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 Which means :

+* Take interface config file for Orange Pi
+* use swd to communicate
+* set a name for chip
+* take chip config file
+* set reset properties
+* set speed
+* start
+* find suitable connected chip
+* stop that chip
-Take interface config file for Orange Pi, use swd to communicate, set a name for chip, take chip config file, set reset properties, set speed, start, find suitable connected chip, stop that chip, flash with file (which is in our directory `~/bootloader/`) starting at 0x8000000 address then verify if flashig was successful, reset device, close bit banging procedure.
+* flash with file (which is in our directory `~/bootloader/`) starting at 0x8000000 address, then verify if flashig was successful
+* reset device
+* close bit banging procedure

-Then we typed openocd in bootloader directory.
+Then we typed `openocd` in bootloader directory.
 There is no need to add any more, everything is in the config file we created

 ![Flashing MC using Bit Banging](https://asciinema.org/a/zOmYCl5EIMkepDEvXhiubPLGT)